 By incorporating one, or all of the following activities in your undergraduate career, you may improve your chances of getting into medical school:

-Job shadowing – Most colleges and universities can help you find opportunities to follow, or shadow a neurologist, or neurosurgeon throughout a workday.
+Job shadowing – Most colleges and universities can help you find opportunities so you can follow, or shadow a neurologist, or neurosurgeon throughout a workday.
 Doing so gives you a good perspective on what to anticipate in these careers.
 It also provides some practical experience you can include on your medical school applications.

 Volunteer – Doing well in school and having a high-grade point average may not be quite enough to get into medical school.
 So being active in your community on a volunteer basis could give you an edge.